 The Adolph and Esther Gottlieb Emergency Grant program is intended to provide interim financial assistance to qualified painters, printmakers, and sculptors whose needs are the result of an unforeseen, catastrophic incident, and who lack the resources to meet that situation.

-- American Documentary Artist Emergency Fund
+- Arts Greensboro: Artist Emergency Relief Fund

 - Artist Relief Fund

 A $10 million national emergency relief fund for artists and creative workers provides $5,000 no-strings-attached grants for anyone who earns income from their creative or artistic practice and who has also been affected by COVID-19.

 - The Art Guide: A List of Art Calls